-The discount rate used to measure the total pension liability was 7.000% in 2020 from 7.125% in 2019.
+The discount rate used to measure the total pension liability was 7.000% in 2021.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and the contributions from participating employers will be made at the actuarially determined rate as set by statute.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.